honzabrecka/using-ant-to-build-flash/README.md

 #### FLEX SDK

-> If you write your project in pure ActionScript (which means without using Flex Framework), you can skip this step.

 If you are using Adobe Flash Builder 4.7, you can find the Flex SDKs directory at `<FlashBuilder_installation_location>/sdks`.

 Otherwise, you have to download and install it manually.
 I personally prefer release by Adobe, which can be downloaded from http://www.adobe.com/devnet/flex/flex-sdk-download.html.
 Just extract it into the, let's say `~/sdks/flex` directory.
 But you may want to use the latest version of the Flex SDK, which is currently developed by Apache.
 If so, you can install it using their http://flex.apache.org/installer.html.